H. Lee Sarokin

-Haddon Lee Sarokin (born November 25, 1928) is a former United States circuit judge of the United States Court of Appeals for the Third Circuit and a former United States District Judge of the United States District Court for the District of New Jersey.
+Haddon Lee Sarokin (November 25, 1928 – June 20, 2023) was a United States circuit judge of the United States Court of Appeals for the Third Circuit and a former United States District Judge of the United States District Court for the District of New Jersey.
+After retiring as a judge, he became a blogger, often writing in support of those he saw as wrongly convicted.

-Early life
+Early life and career

-Sarokin was born in Perth Amboy, New Jersey and raised in Maplewood, New Jersey.
-He is the son of a newspaperman who named him after Haddon Ivins, who had been the editor of the Hudson Dispatch.
+Sarokin was born in Perth Amboy, New Jersey, and raised in Maplewood, New Jersey.
+He was the son of a newspaperman who named him after Haddon Ivins, who had been the editor of the Hudson Dispatch.
 "It's a dreadful name, which I dropped," Sarokin told the New York Times in 1985.
 Sarokin earned an Artium Baccalaureus degree from Dartmouth College in 1950 and a Bachelor of Laws from Harvard Law School in 1953.
 Sarokin worked in private practice in Newark, New Jersey from 1955 until 1979.
 He also concurrently served as an assistant counsel for Union County, New Jersey, from 1959 until 1965.

 Federal judicial service

 District court service

 In 1978, Sarokin worked as the finance chairman for his friend Bill Bradley, who was running for a United States Senate seat to represent New Jersey.
 After Bradley won, he recommended Sarokin for a federal judgeship.
 On September 28, 1979, President Jimmy Carter nominated Sarokin to a seat on the United States District Court for the District of New Jersey that had been vacated by Lawrence Aloysius Whipple.
 The Senate confirmed Sarokin on October 31, 1979.
 He received his commission on November 2, 1979.
-His service terminated on October 5, 1994 due to elevation to the Third Circuit.
+His service terminated on October 5, 1994, due to elevation to the Third Circuit.

 In 1985, Sarokin overturned the 1966 triple murder conviction of former middleweight boxer Rubin Carter resulting in Carter's release and a granting of a writ of habeas corpus to the former middleweight boxer.
 Sarokin had ruled that Carter had not received a fair trial as the prosecution had been based on 'racism rather than reason' and 'concealment rather than disclosure'.
 The case was ultimately appealed to the Supreme Court which declined to hear it and upheld Sarokin's ruling.

 In 1988, Sarokin presided over a landmark cigarette liability lawsuit that resulted in a $400,000 award to the estate of Rose Cipollone, who died in 1984 after smoking for 40 years.
 It was the first cash award ever in a case involving a death from smoking.
 The decision was reversed on appeal and Sarokin removed from the case by the appellate court who concluded that "his words suggested a bias against tobacco makers", which Sarokin denied.
 In 1991, Sarokin ruled that a homeless man could not be barred from a public library in Morristown, New Jersey just because of his odor.
-The case was overturned on appeal.
+The decision was overturned on appeal.